-The Outdoor Program fosters personal growth, facilitates learning and creates recreational opportunities through leadership development, skills training and safe, environmentally sound trips in a supportive community.
+The Outdoor Program fosters personal growth, facilitates learning and creates recreational opportunities through skills and risk management training, leadership development, and environmentally sound trips in a supportive community.

 The Outdoor Program runs trips most weekends throughout the school year.
 These are open to all Whitman students.
 Trips include kayaking, hiking, climbing, rafting, skiing, snow-shoeing, ice climbing, and more!
 The trips are designed for beginner through advanced skill levels.

 The Rental shop is the hub of the Outdoor Program.
 Students and community members can rent or purchase equipment from the shop for personal use.
 The Rental Shop manages all of the equipment used on OP trips and classes.

 Scrambles are first year orientation trips that run each year right before freshman orientation.
 Scrambles are a week long and include hiking, climbing, sea kayaking, whitewater kayaking and rafting.

 The Climbing Center is the Whitman college's state of the art climbing wall.
 The wall is open to Whitman students, faculty, staff as well as their family members and guests.
 Classes and clinics take place at the climbing wall every week.

 The Outdoor Program also facilitates many of the Sports Studies and Recreation Activities (SSRA) classes on campus.
 We offer a variety of classes each semester, many of which include weekend trips to give students hands-on outdoor experience with their new skills.

 The Bob Carson Outdoor Fund was established in 2012 to help with some of the fees associated with the Outdoor Program's activities.
 Students can inquire at the OP rental shop for more information about his helpful resource.